Shrekboi/etch-a-sketch/README.md

 # etch-a-sketch

-This is a etch a sketch project.
+This is a etch-a-sketch game.

 ![image](https://user-images.githubusercontent.com/85759550/148109947-10836584-a888-4f47-b863-ef8f5762389d.png)